 The stomach is translucent, and you can see the internal organs, and their mouths are located below.
 They are brown with dark spots.

 However, this fish is not recommended for the beginner aquarist as they are susceptible to illness and medication because they have no scales and will require proper water purity and temperatures.

 |Other Names||Chinese Hillstream Loach, Hong Kong Pleco, Butterfly Hillstream loach, Chinese Sucker Fish|

 |Temperature||68 - 75 ℉ (20 - 23.9 ℃)|

 |GH||3 - 10|

-Origins of the Hillstream Loach
+Natural Habitat of the Hillstream Loach

 Chinese butterfly loach inhabits deep rivers with a fast flow and upstreams highly saturated with oxygen, small tributaries of streams and rivers; zones restricted with crests and sometimes with waterfalls. in Jiangxi river system, the South of China, and the main branch of Zhu Jiang River.